scubajorgen/pdok_top10nl_server/readme.md

 * The **city names** layers (plaats_punt and plaats_vlak) are missing in top50nl and top100nl.
 However, we would need to show the city names at corresponding zoom levels.
 Therefore, the city names from top250nl are used for the zoom levels 7-12 by using a work-around.

 ### The conversion
-1. Download the geopackages ATOM PDOK TOP10NL, TOP50NL, TOP100NL, TOP250NL, TOP500NL and TOP1000NL maps (zip) on the [PDOK site](https://www.pdok.nl/downloads/-/article/basisregistratie-topografie-brt-topnl) and put them in the _/downloads_ directory
+1. Download the geopackages TOP10NL, TOP50NL, TOP100NL, TOP250NL, TOP500NL and TOP1000NL maps  on the [PDOK site](https://www.pdok.nl/downloads/-/article/basisregistratie-topografie-brt-topnl) and put them in the _/maps/gpkg_ directory.
+Note that this requires about 15 GByte of space (Top10NL: 10 GByte, Top50NL: 3 GByte, Top100NL: 1 GByte, ...).
-1. Extract the subsequent gpkg files to _/maps/gpkg/top10nl_, _/maps/gpkg/top50nl_ ... _/maps/gpkg/top1000nl_.
-Note that this requires about 15 GByte of space (Top10NL: 10 GByte, Top50NL: 3 GByte, Top100NL: 1 GByte, ...)
+The files are named: _top[N]nl_Compleet.gpkg_ (Note: previously the layers of the TOP10 and Top50 were split up over multiple files, reducing the file size of the individual files; apparently now they are also served for each level as a 'Compleet' file)
 1. Start a DOS cmd window
 1. Enter the _/scripts_ directory
 1. Run the script **01_merge_gpkg.bat**.
-This script merges a number of layers from the gpkg files into a file for each detail level in _/maps/merged_gpkg/_, for example _/maps/merged_gpkg/merge0010.gpkg_ for top10nl.
+This script merges a selected number of layers from the gpkg files into a file for each detail level in _/maps/merged_gpkg/_, for example _/maps/merged_gpkg/merge0010.gpkg_ for top10nl.
 These scripts filter the most relevant information while omitting the information that is not used, resulting in a size reduction of 34%.
 The operation takes about 14 minutes on an I7 processor with SSD
 1. Run the script **02_convert_merged_gpkg_to_mbtiles.bat**.
 This script converts the merged gpkg files into a mbtiles file _/maps/mbtiles/_.
 For each scale an mbtiles file is generated: _top0010nl.mbtiles_ ... _top01000nl.mbtiles_.
 This operation takes about 3.5 hours on an I7 processor with SSD.
 Logging is written to _/logs/_ in separate log files (check the log files.
-No 'Recoding tile' should be present.
+No 'Recoding tile' warnings should be present.
 Apparently this is done when the maximum tile size is exceeded and it results in ommiting features).
-1. Run the script **04_merge_mbtiles.sh**.
+1. Run on Linux the script **04_merge_mbtiles.sh**.
 This merges the mbtiles into one file: _/maps/mbtiles/topnl.mbtiles_ (2.3 GByte).
 Not only all tiles are copied, also the metadata is merged.
 This command must be run on a Linux machine and requires Tippecanoe.
 Takes a few minutes at most.

 ---
 Instead of running scripts 01 and 02 you can choose to run **03_convert_original_gpkg_to_mbtiles.bat**.
-This script parses the gpkg directories and converts all TopNL files to a corresponding mbtiles file, without the filtering.
+This script parses the gpkg directories and converts all TopNL information (layers, features) to a corresponding mbtiles file, without the filtering.
 After running the **04_merge_mbtiles.sh** script you end up with a topnl.mbtiles file that is 3.5 GByte in size, but that contains all TopNL features and attributes.
 Takes about 4 hours on the I7 with SSD.
+It writes the GDAL logging to the _/logs_ directory (showing layers, features and queries)

 ---